 Scholarships cover the cost for students, chaperones that fall within the 10:1 ratio, and medical/behavioral aides.
 The subsidy does not cover extra chaperones ($15 each) or students not registered with the Museum in advance.
 The subsidy will be paid in the form of a waiver at the time of field trip check-in.

 The $10 non-refundable deposit toward your trip will not be waived.
 The Museum believes each school should maintain a minimum amount of financial “buy-in” toward the trip.
-This deposit covers the cost of processing your original field trip request, as well as your Opportunity Scholarship, and is needed to continue the program in the future.
+This deposit covers the cost of processing your original field trip request, as well as your field trip scholarship application, and is needed to continue the program in the future.

 The Museum is not responsible for arranging transportation.
 We are happy to provide you with the contact information of bus companies that previous scholarship recipients have used.

 For schools in Illinois, Indiana, Iowa, and Wisconsin:

 Based on your admissions award, the Museum may be able to reimburse your school for some of its travel expenses.
 Illinois Holocaust Museum will issue a reimbursement check after receiving a signed, paid invoice, a W9, and thank you letters.
 The paid invoice must be submitted within 60 days of the field trip to be considered for reimbursement.
 The Museum will only reimburse schools, not teachers.